zyusuf88/hangman289/README.md

 <strong>   File structure of the project: </strong>

-- README.md: This file, providing information about the project.
+- README.md: This file provides information about the project.
 - milestone_5.py : The main script containing the Hangman game logic.